Alan Fersht: Early life and education

 Fersht was born on 21 April 1943 in Hackney, London.
 His father, Philip, was a ladies' tailor and his mother, Betty, a dressmaker.
-His grandparents were Jewish immigrants from Poland, Romania, Lithuania and Belarus.
+His grandparents were Jewish immigrants from Poland, Lithuania and Belarus.
 He was educated at Sir George Monoux Grammar School, an all-boys grammar school in Walthamstow, London.
 He was a keen chess player and was the Essex County Junior champion in 1961.
 He was awarded a State Scholarship to read Natural Sciences at Gonville and Caius College, Cambridge, where he obtained First Class in Pt I of the Natural Sciences Tripos in 1964, First Class in Pt II (Chemistry) in 1965 and was awarded his PhD degree in 1968.
-He was President of the University of Cambridge Chess Club in 1964-65 and awarded a half blue in 1965.
+He was President of the University of Cambridge Chess Club in 1964–65 and awarded a half blue in 1965.

 Career and research

-Fersht spent a post-doctoral year (1968–1969) at Brandeis University working under William Jencks.
-He returned to Cambridge in 1969 as a group leader at the Laboratory of Molecular Biology until 1977 and a junior research fellow at Jesus College, Cambridge until 1972.
+He spent a post-doctoral year (1968–1969) at Brandeis University working under William Jencks.
+He returned to Cambridge in 1969 as a group leader at the MRC Laboratory of Molecular Biology until 1977 and a junior research fellow at Jesus College, Cambridge until 1972.
 Fersht was Wolfson Research Professor of the Royal Society and Professor of Biological Chemistry at Imperial College London from 1978 to 1988.
 He spent a sabbatical year at Stanford University on an Eleanor Roosevelt Fellowship of the American Cancer Society with Arthur Kornberg (1978–79).
 Fersht was Herchel Smith Professor of Organic Chemistry at Cambridge from 1988 to 2010.
-He was the Director of the Cambridge Centre for Protein Engineering from 1990 to 2010 when, on reaching the retirement age, he became an Emeritus Group Leader at the Laboratory of Molecular Biology.
-He is a Fellow of both Gonville & Caius College and Imperial College.
+He was the Director of the Cambridge Centre for Protein Engineering from 1990 to 2010 when, on reaching the retirement age, he became an Emeritus Group Leader at the MRC Laboratory of Molecular Biology.
+He is a Life Fellow of Gonville and Caius College.

-Alan Fersht is widely regarded as one of the main pioneers of protein engineering, which he developed as a primary method for analysis of the structure, activity and folding of proteins.
-He has developed methods for the resolution of protein folding in the sub-millisecond time-scale and has pioneered the method of phi value analysis for studying the folding transition states of proteins.
-His interests also include protein misfolding, disease and cancer.